 The Company's contracts which contain multiple performance obligations generally consist of the initial purchase of subscription or licenses and a professional services engagement.
-License purchases generally have multiple performance obligations as customers purchase maintenance and services in addition to the licenses.
-The Company's single performance obligation arrangements are typically maintenance renewals, subscription renewals and services engagements.
+License purchases generally have multiple performance obligations as customers purchase post contract support and services in addition to the licenses.
+The Company's single performance obligation arrangements are typically post contract support renewals, subscription renewals and services engagements.